Golie Cephas Bedillion was born on Oct. 17, 1892 in Amity, Amwell Township, Washington County, PA, the son of John M. and Catherine (Miner) Bedillion.

 Sadly, Jane died in June 1985.

 On Aug.
 7, 1986, Donald married his second wife, widow Winnie King Hodgens ( ? - ? ).
 She had been married previously to Donald Hodgens ( ? - ? ) and is believed to have brought two offspring into the union, Robert Kalakewich and Sandra Boyd.

 Winnie grew up on a farm in West Alexander, Washington County.
 For three decades, she was employed by Curtis Pharmacy.
 She belonged to the West Alexnder United Presbyterian Church and to the Order of Eastern Star in Claysville.

 In his final years, Donald lived in Claysville, Washington County.
 He died at home at the age of 85 on Dec.
 9, 2002.

 The twice-widowed Winnie lived for another dozen years.
 Toward the end she was admitted to Humbert Lane Nursing and Rehabilitation Centre in South Strabane Township.
 There, she succumbed to death on July 16, 2014.
 Her remains were lowered into eternal repose in Claysville Cemetery.
 An obituary was published in the Washington Observer-Reporter.

 Son Charles "Chuck" Bedillion ( ? - ? )

 ~ Daughter Helen Naomi (Bedillion) Day ~

-Daughter Helen Naomi Bedillion (1919-2011) was born on Aug.
-4, 1919 in Washington.
 On Aug.
-4, 1939, Helen married James Hiram Day in Dunbar, Fayette County, PA by the hand of Rev. O.G.
+4, 1939, on her 20th birthday, Helen married James Hiram Day (May 5, 1917-2011), son of Stephen and Sophia (Eldora) Day.
+The nuptials were held in Dunbar, Fayette County, PA by the hand of Rev. O.G.
 Cook.